Rules for Minnesota State Fiddle Contest

 10. If a string breaks, the contestant will have the option to continue or stop at that point.
 If the tune is completed, it will be judged as played.
 If the contestant stops play due to a broken string, he or she will be allowed to begin with that tune and complete the program without penalty.

-12. Fiddles are to be played under the chin.
-No trick fiddling is allowed except in the trick-fiddling division.
+11. Fiddles are to be played under the chin.
+No trick fiddling is allowed.

-13. Tunes such as "Orange Blossom Special," "Black Mountain Rag" or "Listen to the Mockingbird" are not allowed except in the trick division.
+12. Tunes such as "Orange Blossom Special," "Black Mountain Rag" or "Listen to the Mockingbird" are not allowed.

-16. Contestants and their family members and the accompanists are expected to conduct themselves with common courtesy and a spirit of fair play.
+15. Contestants and their family members and the accompanists are expected to conduct themselves with common courtesy and a spirit of fair play.
+Attire should be appropriate.

 Click here for a printable copy of the rules.